What is Cap Core?

 Foundation (3 credits Literacy and 3 credits Numeracy)

 Courses in Numeracy and Literacy ensure that students have a solid base for success as they complete the majority of their studies.
-Students are expected to complete these courses within their first 30 credits at CapU.
+Students are normally expected to complete these courses within their first 30 credits at CapU.

 Integration (18 credits)